Melaleuca halmaturorum

-Melaleuca halmaturorum, commonly known as South Australian swamp paperbark, kangaroo honey-myrtle or salt paper-bark is a plant in the myrtle family, Myrtaceae and is endemic to Western Australia, South Australia and Victoria.
+Melaleuca halmaturorum, commonly known as South Australian swamp paperbark, kangaroo honey-myrtle or salt paper-bark is a plant in the myrtle family, Myrtaceae and is native to Western Australia, South Australia and Victoria.
 It is often a tree with an unusual, crooked form, sometimes looking like an enlarged example of bonsai.

 Description

 Melaleuca halmaturorum is a slow growing shrub or small tree, eventually growing to 6-8 m tall, often with a crooked, straggling, irregular or untidy form and creamy-grey, papery bark.
 Its leaves are dark green, glabrous and arranged in alternate pairs at right angles to the ones above and below (decussate), so that there are four rows of leaves along the stem.
 The leaves are linear to lance-shaped, 2.6-9 mm long, 0.7-1.8 mm wide, with many distinct oil glands on the lower surface and a stalk about 1 mm long.

 The flowers are white or cream and arranged in heads, sometimes on the ends of branches which continue to grow after flowering but also in the upper leaf axils.
 The heads are up to 15 mm in diameter and contain up to five individual flowers.
 The flower buds are surrounded by brown, papery bracts which fall off as the flowers open.
 The petals are 2-4 mm long and fall off as the flowers age.
 The stamens are arranged in bundles of five around the flower, usually with 6 to 17 stamens in each bundle.
 Flowering occurs from August to October and the fruit which follow are woody, cup-shaped capsules 3-5.5 mm long and wide in loose clusters along the stem.
 The clusters remain in place for several seasons.